Specific Behavioral Health Program Requirements

 24-hour SMI Evaluation at a Behavioral Health Facility (BHIF)

-The Behavioral Health Home shall complete the Urgent Engagement assessment with 24-hours and transmit the Provider Manual Form 6.1.1 Urgent Response Disposition form to AzCHDISPO@azcompletehealth.com within 24-hours of completing assessment.
+The Behavioral Health Home shall complete the Urgent Engagement assessment within 24-hours and transmit the Urgent Engagement Disposition form to AzCHDISPO@azcompletehealth.com within 24-hours of completing assessment.

 The Behavioral Health Home shall submit the SMI evaluation packet within seven days of the Urgent Engagement assessment to the designated SMI Evaluation provider, Community Response Network (CRN).